FindMySchool LogoFindMySchool

 The Duke of Edinburgh Award runs to Gold level.
 Art Club, Photography Club, and the Debating Society round out the academic offerings.
 Geography and History societies extend classroom learning into exploration beyond exams.

 Sports and recreation are comprehensive.
 The school operates a fully-equipped sports hall, outdoor pitches, and tennis courts.
 Football, netball, athletics, hockey, gymnastics, trampolining, handball, and volleyball are all catered for, with inter-form competitions nurturing fair play and competitive spirit.
 The 2G artificial pitch and MUGA (multi-use games area) support regular training.
-In 2012, pupils were selected to form a guard of honour for athletes at the London Olympic Games opening ceremony, displaying artistic creations celebrating the event, a testament to the school's cultural standing.
+In 2012, pupils were selected to form a guard of honour for athletes at the London Olympic Games opening ceremony, displaying artistic creations celebrating the event, a sign of the school's cultural standing.

 Dance is taught both as a GCSE and A-level subject, with a dedicated Dance Studio and talented student cohort.
 Archery, indoor rowing, and badminton broaden opportunities further.